Canon 70D vs Pentax K-3 II

 Studio photographers will appreciate that the Pentax K-3 II (unlike the 70D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 70D and the K-3 II have been discontinued, but can regularly be found used on eBay.
+Both the 70D and the K-3 II have been discontinued, but can regularly be found used on ebay.
 The 70D was replaced by the Canon 80D, while the K-3 II was followed by the Pentax K-3 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 70D Manual (free pdf) or the online Pentax K-3 II Manual.
+Further information on the features and operation of the 70D and K-3 II can be found, respectively, in the Canon 70D Manual (free pdf) or the online Pentax K-3 II Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 70D and the Pentax K-3 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.